akshayaambati28/capgemini-data-engineering-training/Week-0/phase-1/README.md

-🌟 Phase 1 – SQL to PySpark (Foundation)
+# 🚀 Phase 1 – SQL to PySpark Foundations

-📘 What I Learned

-Gained a solid understanding of core DataFrame operations such as show(), select(), and filter() Learned how aggregation works in PySpark using groupBy() Understood the relationship between SQL queries and PySpark DataFrame transformations Realized that PySpark DataFrames function similarly to relational tables, making SQL knowledge highly useful

-🛠️ What I Practiced

-Displaying complete datasets using DataFrame methods Applying filters with conditions like city and age Extracting specific columns using select()
+## 📌 Overview

+This phase focuses on building a strong foundation in PySpark by translating basic SQL queries into DataFrame operations.
+The goal is to understand how structured data is handled in PySpark and how SQL concepts map to distributed data processing.

+---

+## 🎯 Objective

+* Learn core PySpark DataFrame operations
+* Understand the relationship between SQL and PySpark
+* Perform basic data selection, filtering, and aggregation
+* Build confidence in handling structured datasets

+---

+## 🛠️ Operations Performed

+* Displaying data using `show()`
+* Selecting columns using `select()`
+* Filtering records using `filter()`
-Performing basic aggregations and counting records
+* Performing aggregations using `groupBy()`

+---

+## 📊 Tasks Implemented

+* Retrieved all records from the dataset
+* Filtered data based on conditions (city, age)
+* Selected specific columns for analysis
+* Counted total number of records

+---

+## 🧠 Key Learnings

+* PySpark DataFrames behave similarly to SQL tables
+* SQL queries can be directly mapped to PySpark transformations
+* Understanding transformations and actions is essential
+* Basic operations form the foundation for advanced data processing

+---

-⚠️ Challenges Faced
+## ⚠️ Challenges Faced

-Interpreting how groupBy() behaves compared to SQL GROUP BY Adjusting to PySpark syntax while being used to SQL queries Initially finding it tricky to think in terms of DataFrame operations instead of SQL statements
+* Adapting from SQL syntax to PySpark syntax
+* Understanding how conditions are applied in DataFrame operations
+* Interpreting transformation vs action concepts

+---

-🎯 Outcome
+## 🎯 Outcome

-Successfully able to translate basic SQL queries into PySpark code Built a strong foundation in DataFrame transformations Improved confidence in working with PySpark for structured data processing
+* Successfully translated basic SQL queries into PySpark
+* Built confidence in using DataFrame operations
+* Established a strong foundation for advanced PySpark concepts

+---